bertocq/madridrb_reunions/README.md

 3. Visit every _(internal)_ link with the ?m=edit option to access the markdown version of the reunion, and store the content in the correspondent mont_year.txt file under **./reunions** directory _(the file for the link https://madridrb.jottit.com/f%C3%BAtbol.rb_julio_2011 needs to be retrieved manually because the non-ascii character)_

-To force the download of data from jottit.com overwriting existing files use:
+*To force the download of data from jottit.com overwriting existing files use:*

 ```
-ruby test.rb -d
+ruby convert.rb -d
 ```